UND's Health Studies major combines a strong foundation in the liberal arts with a

 may enter graduate programs in Health Promotion, Health Education, or Public Health.

-Health & Law
+Health and Law

 Analyze the policies, regulations, laws, and institutional and political structures